-Module Code for which project is submitted: POL
+Module Code:

+POL42310 Thesis

 Supervisor:

 Title of Project:

 I have read and understood the Guidelines for the Preparation of Assessment Projects issued by the UCD School of Politics and International Relations, and I hereby confirm that the work submitted for assessment in this project is my own original work in accordance with those guidelines.
+I also confirm that I have not previously submitted the same work in full or in part at UCD or any other university.
 Signature:

 Name in Block Capitals:

 Student Number:

 Date: